ramigs/ramigs.dev/src/site/posts/nuxt-review.md

 the waters.
 Maybe this could be the opportunity to apply it professionally for the first time.

-The media catalogue seemed an appropriate use case for a static site.
+The media catalogue seemed an appropriate candidate to be [statically built](https://joshwcomeau.com/gatsby/a-static-future/).
 The content would probably not change that much over time.
 Could we pass on the heavy lifting to the build process and serve a blazing fast static site from a CDN?

 What about the TV guide feature?
 We'd certainly have to call some API for that.
 But what if the data changes too often?
 We wouldn't want to keep re-building the